 - Asian and Nerdy: Pinball heavily averts this.
 He uses a lot of urban hood slang and curses just as much.

-- Black Is Bigger in Bed: In a surprisingly funny moment, James responds to a racist tirade by relating story about how rich white men from hundreds of years ago used to think they were superior to all the dark skinned savages they met until "one of them dropped their loin cloth".
+- Black Is Bigger in Bed: In a surprisingly funny moment, James responds to a racist tirade by relating a story about how rich white men from hundreds of years ago used to think they were superior to all the dark skinned savages they met until "one of the brothers dropped their loin cloth".

-- Boomerang Bigot: James to an extent, though he does come to the defense of his ethnicity when a member of another bad mouths it.
+- Boomerang Bigot: James to an extent, though he does come to the defense of his ethnicity when a member of another race badmouths it and him by extension.

 Bone: You know where that's been, right?

 - Curb-Stomp Cushion: Except in the cases of Pretty Boy Price, who managed to get a few good licks in before Bone handed him his ass, and one of Bone's come-up matches against a guy in what looked like a strip club.